A-Momin/noteshub/nts/notes_english.md

         - "I tried to get my point across, but they didn’t understand."
         - "The teacher communicated the concept across very well."

+    #### As a matter of the fact

+    #### The more ... the more

+    1.  **The more** I practice coding, the more confident I become.
+    2.  **The more** I engage with different Jira tickets that involve troubleshooting, automation, and AWS services, **the more** I realize how interconnected these concepts are and how much I still have to learn.
+    3.  **The more** I optimize my workflows by automating frequent tasks, **the more** I realize how much unnecessary manual effort I used to put in.
+    4.  **The more** I step out of my comfort zone and take on challenging tasks, **the more** I grow both as an engineer and as a problem-solver.
+    5.  **The more** we align on project goals and expectations early on, **the more** efficient and conflict-free our execution becomes.
+    6.  **The more** I break down complex problems into smaller, manageable parts, **the more** effective and efficient my solutions become.

     </details>

 ---